 There is nothing like a perfectly cooked cut of meat, but rather than doing guesswork, why not try out a meat thermometer that promises to get the job done for you?
 I received the MEATER Block a few months ago, but the question that I keep asking myself: Is the product worth it?

-Depending on how you want to cook your meats and check their temperatures, the Meater block may or may not be for you.
-I intend on using mine over time hoping that it improves, thanks to the frequent updates that you get from Meaters.
+Depending on how you want to cook your meats and check their temperatures, the MEATER Block may or may not be for you.
+I intend on using mine over time, hoping that it improves, thanks to the frequent updates that you get from the MEATER app.
 But at $269, it might be a tough ask for a lot of people.
-You can learn more at Meater’s site.

 Source: Manufacturer supplied review unit